sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 The task is to perform classification on the provided dataset using AI/ML techniques.
 The already split dataset [training (60%) and testing (20%)] was given.
 Both train and test data contains two csv files, one for inputs and other for labels.

 ### **Analyzing the Dataset**
-We performed detailed analysis of the given dataset:
+We performed detailed analysis of the given dataset (There are 785133 training examples and 261712 testing examples):
 - **Input data**: Contains an 'ID' column along with 22 features named 'Column0' through 'Column21'.
 - **Target data**: Contains an 'ID' column and the 'target' column specifying the true class of the samples (either 0 or 1).
 - **Class Imbalance**: There is an imbalance in the target label for both the train and test datasets.
 The majority class (0) outnumbers the minority class (1).